Pendle PT/YT Tracking: One Asset Split Into Two, With a Clock (2026)

 Pendle PT/YT Tracking: One Asset Split Into Two, With a Clock

-• Pendle splits a yield-bearing asset into PT (Principal Token) + YT (Yield Token) with a shared maturity.
+• Pendle splits a yield-bearing asset into a Principal Token (PT) and a Yield Token (YT) with a shared maturity.

-• PT redeems 1:1 for the underlying at maturity; before maturity it trades at a discount (narrowing toward maturity).
+• PT redeems 1:1 for the underlying at maturity and, before maturity, trades at a discount that narrows toward the date.

-• YT carries the future yield until maturity, then decays toward zero.
+• YT carries the future yield until maturity and then decays toward zero.

-• Do not value PT at par before maturity — use the discounted price + the maturity clock.
+• Do not value PT at par before maturity; use the discounted market price plus the maturity clock.

-• PT+YT is one decomposition of a single underlying — keep the relationship, not two unrelated tokens.
+• PT and YT are one decomposition of a single underlying, so keep the relationship rather than treating them as two unrelated tokens.

 One asset, two tokens, one clock